respectable2007/angular2-first-demo/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Server/Proxy setting
+## server/proxy setting

 You must create a new file like proxy.conf.json and set serveral properties

 ## Angular5

-The angular@5.2.0 was used by this project(https://www.angular.cn/).
-You may study Angular directives, Angular component, Angular router, Angular http, Angular service and so on.
-You may create a custom component like MD5
+The angular@5.2.0 was used by this project(https://www.angular.cn/) You may study Angular directives, Angular component, Angular router, Angular http, Angular service and so on You may create a custom component like MD5

 ## TypeScript